-Dad, I notice in your wallet you have photos where your money used to be.
+- Dad, I notice in your wallet you have photos of where your money used to be.

 Dad, thanks for showing me how to play baseball.
 Don’t read too much into the fact that the few times I got to play it was in the right field.

 Dad, you’re the best banker I ever knew.
 Love, your favorite daughter.